RingCentral-Pro-Services/ivrorchestrator-docs/docs/ivr/ivr-editing.md

 1. Click the **Sync Changes** button after making edits to an IVR Prompt.
 2. Wait for fail or confirmation dialog for results.
-3. If successful, the new combined media file will be deployed to the IVR Prompt and can now be dyncamially managed in this application.
+3. If successful, the new combined media file will be deployed to the IVR Prompt and can now be dynamically managed in this application.